 Pathways involved in the regulation of glycogen phosphorylase.
 See the text for details of the regulatory mechanisms.
-PKA is cAMP-dependent protein kinase.
-PPI-1 is phosphoprotein phosphatase-1 inhibitor.
-Green arrows denote positive effects on any enzyme is indicated.
+PKA is cAMP-dependent protein kinase, PHK is phopsharylase kinase.
+Green arrows denote positive effects on any enzyme.
 Red T-lines indicate inhibitory actions.
-Briefly, phosphorylase b (the less active form) is phosphorylated, and rendered highly active, by phosphorylase kinase, PHK (glycogen synthase-glycogen phosphorylase kinase, GS/GP kinase).
+Briefly, phosphorylase b (the less active form) is phosphorylated, and rendered highly active, by PHK (also known as glycogen synthase-glycogen phosphorylase kinase, GS/GP kinase).
 Phosphorylase kinase is itself phosphorylated, leading to increased activity, by PKA (itself activated through receptor-mediated mechanisms).
 PKA also phosphorylates the PPP1R3A encoded protein (also called PTG for protein targeting glycogen) that serves as a regulatory subunit of the PP1 enzyme.
-PKA-mediated phosphorylation of PTG results in the dissociation of the catalytic PP1 activity, the consequences of which are inhibition of phosphate removal allowing the activated enzymes to remain so longer.
+PKA-mediated phosphorylation of PTG results in the dissociation of the catalytic PP1 activity, the consequences of which are inhibition of phosphate removal allowing the activated enzymes to remain so for a longer time frame.
 Calcium ions can activate phosphorylase kinase even in the absence of the enzyme being phosphorylated.
-This allows neuromuscular stimulation by acetylcholine to lead to increased glycogenolysis in the absence of G-protein coupled receptor (GPCR) stimulation.
+This allows, as an example, neuromuscular stimulation by acetylcholine to lead to increased glycogenolysis in the absence of G-protein coupled receptor (GPCR) stimulation.
 It is also important to note that although this Figure only shows the regulatin of glycogen phosphorylase, all of the enzymes of glycogen breakdown and glycogen synthesis (discussed below) are associated in a large complex allowing for their rapid regulation.

 In response to lowered blood glucose the α cells of the pancreas secrete glucagon which binds to cell surface receptors that are predominantly found on hepatocytes.
 Glucagon receptors are only found on one other cell type, white adipocytes, but at significantly lower levels than those seen on heptocytes.
 Because of this distribution of receptors, it is easy to understand why liver cells are the primary target for the action of glucagon.
 The glucagon receptor is a Gα-coupled GPCR.
 The response of cells to the binding of glucagon to its cell surface receptor is, therefore, the activation of the enzyme adenylate cyclase.
 Activation of adenylate cyclase leads to a large increase in the formation of cAMP which then binds to, and activates the enzyme cAMP-dependent protein kinase, PKA (see Figure below).
 Binding of cAMP to the regulatory subunits of PKA leads to the release and subsequent activation of the catalytic subunits.
 The catalytic subunits then phosphorylate a number of proteins on serine and threonine residues.